Living Performance: Music as Story

 - Repertoire: This year’s academy will focus on the wonderful body of music created by Haydn, Mozart and Beethoven.
 Focus works include (but are not limited to):

 Haydn: nos.
 33 in C major, 38 in F major, 47, in B minor, 50 in D major, 52 in E-flat major, 58 in C-major, 60 in C-major and 62 E-flat major.

 Mozart: K. 280, 310, 311, 332, 333, 457 and 545.

 Beethoven: op.
 2, op.
 10, op.13, op.
 22, op.
 27, op.
 28, op.
 55, op.
 90 and op.
 109, op.
 100 and op.
 111.

 - SCHEDULE: Each day will be full, beginning together with breakfast, and including group lessons, individual lessons and masterclasses, lectures and discussions, analysis, close readings of scores, experimentation, concerts, all of which will be balanced with respites of relaxation and the stimulation gained by the excursions to historical sites.

 - VENUE: Castello di Postignano is a stunningly beautiful medieval hill town situated in the heart of the Umbrian countryside, less than two hours from Rome, Florence and Siena.
 Its serene atmosphere and its views are second to none.
 Ideally suited for art and music lovers from all over the world, it hosts one of today’s most innovative European music festivals.
 Postignano’s extraordinary 9th century frescoed church will serve as the masterclass’ venue for performances and classes.
 Facilities at Postignano castle include a Steinway concert grand for lessons and concerts, and several upright pianos for practice.

-- TARGET GROUP: postgraduates and advanced students of high artistic level
+- TARGET GROUP: postgraduates, advanced students of high artistic level, professionals.

 - LANGUAGES: English, German, French, Italian